-- The benefit paid during Parental leave (replacement wage) is calculated on the basis of income and hours worked on average during the 12 month period preceding the start of the leave and the leave option chosen, e.g., full-time workers taking the full-time leave option (six months or four months) receive between €2,508.24 per month (the minimum social wage) and €4,180.39 (the minimum social wage increased by two-thirds). - More detailed information on the level of compensation for the range of different leave options is available at: https://cae.public.lu/en/conge-parental.html. - Payments are taxed and subject to social contributions; pension contributions, therefore, accrue during the leave period. - Funded from general taxation.
+- The benefit paid during Parental leave (replacement wage) is calculated on the basis of income and hours worked on average during the 12 month period preceding the start of the leave and the leave option chosen, e.g., full-time workers taking the full-time leave option (4 months or 6 months) receive between €2,570.93 per month (the minimum social wage) and €4,284.88 (the minimum social wage increased by two-thirds). - More detailed information on the level of compensation for the range of different leave options is available at: https://cae.public.lu/en/conge-parental.html. - Payments are made to parents by the Zukunftskeess/Caisse pour l'Avenir des enfants, a national fund which is placed under the responsibility of the ministry overseeing Family matters. - Payments are taxed and subject to social contributions; pension contributions, therefore, accrue during the leave period. - Funded from general taxation.